Álvaro Recoba: Style of play

-A quick, technically gifted and creative offensive midfield playmaker, who was capable both of scoring and creating goals, Recoba's main strengths were his dribbling skills, ball control, pace, his brilliant long passing and crossing ability and his powerful and accurate striking ability with his left-foot from outside the area.
-He was a set-piece, penalty kick, and corner-kick specialist, renowned for his curling free-kicks, and has scored goals of great quality, examples of which were his two goals on his debut with Inter.
-Recoba was capable of playing in several offensive positions, and has been used as an attacking midfielder, as a supporting striker, and as a winger.
-For a period, he was also the highest-paid footballer in the world.
-Despite his talent, Recoba was often injury-prone throughout his career, and was also criticised for his poor work-rate and inconsistency, which has led pundits and managers to accuse him of not fulfilling his potential.
+Considered a technically gifted offensive midfield playmaker capable of scoring and creating goals, Recoba's main strengths were dribbling, ball control, pace, his long passing and crossing ability, and his powerful and accurate left-footed striking ability from outside the area.
+He specialised in set-piece, penalty kicks, and corner-kicks, and was renowned for his curling free-kicks.
+Recoba played in several offensive positions, including as an attacking midfielder, a supporting striker, and a winger.
+For a period, he was the highest-paid footballer in the world.

+Recoba was often injury-prone throughout his career, and was also criticised for his poor work-rate and inconsistency, which has led pundits and managers to accuse him of not fulfilling his potential.

 Managerial career

 On 20 October 2023, after being an assistant and manager of the reserve team, Recoba was appointed manager of Nacional.
 He left the club by mutual consent on 10 June of the following year.

-As of May 2025, it was announced that Recoba will be the technical director of Deportivo LSM, a new soccer team established by Luis Suárez.
+In May 2025, it was announced that Recoba will be the technical director of Deportivo LSM, a new soccer team established by Luis Suárez.
+On 19 November, he returned to managerial duties after being appointed in charge of Venezuelan club Deportivo Táchira for the upcoming season.